-Health Support Services is a VET subject.
-Certificate II in Health Support Services (HLT23215) and Certificate II in Community Services (CHC22015).
-Health and Community services are the largest growing industries in Australia, estimated to grow by 20% over the next five years.
-These programs combine to provide students with the basic skills for a career in the health and social services as well as providing a pathway for those wishing to pursue further study in these fields.
-Skills acquired in this course include first aid, communication, conduction basic health checks, infection control, working with diverse people and working in teams.
+Health and community services training is linked to the largest growth industry in Australia, estimated to grow by 20% over the next five years.
+This program prepares students with the basic skills for a career in the community services sector as well as providing a pathway for those wishing to pursue further study.
+Skills acquired in this course include communication, workplace health and safety, infection control, personal time management, managing personal stress in the workplace and working with diverse people.

 Refer to training.gov.au for specific information about the qualification.